 Then there are the Shadowbolts, who have gotten quite a few fans despite them not really existing - including Rainbow Dash, who dresses up as one for Nightmare Night.

 The fandom loves these.
-Octavia (the cello-playing pony from "The Best Night Ever"), Sapphire Shores (a pony pop-star who kicks off the plot of "A Dog and Pony Show"), the camp sea serpent from "Elements of Harmony" (who has gained the nickname "Steven Magnet" thanks to the hilarious youtube closed captions) and Princess Luna (who returned in Season 2, episode 4) and countless other characters get no more than a minute of screen time and a few lines of dialogue (if any), yet own their screen time so hard people are still talking about them.
+Octavia (the cello-playing pony from "The Best Night Ever"), Sapphire Shores (a pony pop-star who kicks off the plot of "A Dog and Pony Show"), the camp sea serpent from "Elements of Harmony" (who has gained the nickname "Steven Magnet" thanks to the hilarious youtube closed captions) and Princess Luna (who returned in Season 2, episode 4 and later became an Ascended Extra) and countless other characters get no more than a minute of screen time and a few lines of dialogue (if any), yet own their screen time so hard people are still talking about them.

 Crackle the dragon.
 A 4 second Cutaway Gag of a very odd looking dragon that just happens to look like Twilight's Rainbow's and Rarity's Paper-Thin Disguise.